 If you don’t like some of their interests, ignore it.
 Maybe you’ll have something else in common with them.
 Find a way to put up with their quirks.
 Like any other friendship, stay loyal.
 You’ve got their backs no matter what.
 Love your friends unconditionally.
 Treat them like a regular person, a human being.
 Nothing to be ashamed of having an autistic friend.
 If they get bullied often, stand up for them.
 Even if the bully is your best friend.
-Getting you friends to be nice to your autistic friend will help he/she feel like they are not just a person but an important person.
+Getting your friends to be nice to your friend with autism will help him or her feel like they are not just a person but an important person.
 Always be there for them.
 It will make him/her feel appreciated!
 Everyone, remember this: You are not alone.
 Autism is a unique thing.

 A Little Girl Explained About her Friend: https://www.yahoo.com/parenting/a-little-girl-asked-why-my-daughter-with-autism-is-115318232851.html

 Truths About Making Friends When You Have Autism: https://www.yahoo.com/health/10-truths-about-making-friends-when-you-have-124615316498.html